apparentorder/reweb/README.md

 # Contact

-For suggestions, bugs, pull requests etc. please use Github.
+For bug reports, pull requests and other issues please use Github.

-For everything else: I'm trying to get used to Twitter as [@apparentorder](https://twitter.com/apparentorder).
+For everything else:
+- I'm trying to get used to Twitter as [@apparentorder](https://twitter.com/apparentorder).
 DMs are open.
-Or try legacy message delivery using apparentorder@neveragain.de.
+- Sometimes I peek into the og-aws Slack, as "appo"
-Also I'm old enough to use IRC -- Find me in #reweb on Freenode.
+- I'm old enough to prefer IRC -- find me in #reweb on Freenode.
+- Last resort: Try legacy message delivery to apparentorder@neveragain.de.